MethodologyOur Process Ensures the Winning Formula!

 Listed below are the ten areas with a brief description of each.

 Listening is the start point for developing a relationship with our clients.
-Unless we understand the client’s vision for their business and their IT infrastructure we can’t possibly make intelligent recommendations or ensure that their computer systems will meet their needs.
+Unless we understand the client’s vision for their business and their web & marketing infrastructure we can’t possibly make intelligent recommendations or ensure that their online presence will meet their needs.

 But it goes beyond that; continuing to listen is critical for maintaining the success of the relationship and the quality of our service.
 We encourage information and input from our clients so that we can grow our understanding of their business and industry.

-Once we have a clear picture of the client’s vision for their business, and how they expect their computer systems to support that vision, and, after we have gathered detailed information about their existing systems, the next stage in our process is to analyze the data looking for any disconnects or road blocks.
+Once we have a clear picture of the client’s vision for their business, and how they expect their marketing & web systems to support that vision, and, after we have gathered detailed information about their existing systems, the next stage in our process is to analyze the data looking for any disconnects or road blocks.

-This involves looking at the hardware, software, server configuration (if applicable), the network infrastructure and the current business processes, including the flow of information between users or departments.
-This will give us the data required to identify opportunities for improvement.
+This involves looking at their existing web & social media presence, server configuration (if applicable), and the current business processes that must provide data for their online assets.
+This includes the flow of information between users or departments and those online systems.
+From this we can identify opportunities for improvement.

 Analysis leads to identifying the processes, software, hardware, performance, or data flow challenges that the client is experiencing.
 It also identifies potential issues that have not yet become problems but will be in the future, based on existing growth or changing business requirements.